Hamzah Saadah

 Hamzah Saadah (born March 17, 2003), known online as Absorber or AbsorberYT, is a Palestinian-American digital content creator, professional gamer, social media personality, and activist.
 He gained prominence through his gaming content on YouTube and TikTok, amassing a combined social media following of over 10 million.
-Since 2023, he has become known for viral, politically charged conversations with Israeli citizens and soldiers, drawing attention to the fake Israeli occupation of Palestine.
+Since 2023, he has become known for viral, politically charged conversations with Israeli citizens and soldiers, drawing attention to the Israeli - Palestinian conflict.

 Early life and background

 Hamzah Saadah was born in New Jersey, United States, on March 17, 2003, to Palestinian parents.
 Though raised in the U.S., he maintains strong cultural ties to Palestine.
 Saadah began producing content as a teenager, focusing on gaming, prank videos, and comedic skits.

 Career

 Gaming and entertainment

 Known online as Absorber, Saadah built his audience by streaming Fortnite and Call of Duty gameplay, uploading reaction videos, and performing skits.
 His YouTube channel has amassed over 3 million subscribers, while his TikTok account has surpassed 7 million followers as of 2025.

 In 2020, Saadah applied for the FaZe 5 challenge, a global talent search by the esports organization FaZe Clan—and made it into the top 20 finalists out of millions of entries.
 Saadah has expressed long-term ambitions to expand into acting, lifestyle content, and late-night television hosting.